Vikash-8090-Yadav/SaL--dApp/README.md

 ## 🚀 Setting up the project locally

-## The problem it solves
+## 🔍The problem it solves
 Your installation instructions go here.

-## Challenges we ran into
+## 💥 Challenges we ran into
 Your installation instructions go here.

-## How Our Project Aligns with the Following Hackathon Tracks
+## 🏁 How Our Project Aligns with the Following Hackathon Tracks
 Instructions on how to use the project go here.

 ### IPFS/FILECOIN